Henley in Arden Circular Walk

 Also on the High Street is the White Swan, another historic pub dating to 1550.
 Charles II, William Shenstone and John Byng have all stayed here and it was once run by the actor Michael Elphick.
 Also of note is a carved daisy wheel in the beam of a cottage attached to the pub, a common 16th & 17th century symbol to ward off witches and evil, usually carved by a child.
 They are located at postcode B95 5BY.

 On the route you could stop in Lowsonford at the noteworthy Fleur De Lys.
 The pub is well known for its quality pies and its delightful canalside garden.
 It's a great spot to relax and watch the boats go by on a fine day.
 The pub has some history too, dating back to the 16th century with a charming old interior which includes wooden beams, a real fire and quirky corners.
 You can find them on Lapworth Street with postcode B95 5HJ for your sat navs.
 They have a car park and are also dog friendly.

 Further Information and Other Local Ideas

-Just to the south of the town you could pick up the circular Wootton Wawen Walk.
-The route takes you along the canal and the River Alne while also visiting the interesting settlement of Wilmcote.
+Just to the south of the town you could pick up the circular Wootton Wawen Walk and visit the Edstone Aqueduct, the longest cast iron aqueduct in England.
+The route takes you along the canal towpath and the River Alne while also visiting the interesting settlement of Wilmcote.
 Here you'll find the historic 16th century house of Shakespeare's mother at Mary Arden's Farm.
 There's a working tudor farm here with many rare breed animals to see.